 Don’t worry if some parts of the photo will rub off as well.
 That’s just the way it is.
 Keep going until the paper layer is gone.
 Seal it with another coat of the medium, let it dry and it’s done.

 I hope you like this quick and simple tutorial.
-If you give it a go I’d love to see your results:) I’ll be happy to include them in this post.
+If you give it a go, I’d love to see your results:) I’ll be happy to include them in this post.
 Don’t forget to check my post on how to transfer photos to wood to learn how to make awesome wooden projects/gifts!

 Don’t forget to pin this post to your DIY crafts board!